example structure

 # creating the rankings for each variable; then transform data back to original structure

-data=data %>%
+rank_and_unpivot=data %>%

-group_by(unique) %>% # group the scores so they can be ranked by participant
+datagroup_by(unique) %>% # group the scores so they can be ranked by participant

 mutate(rank1=dense_rank(participant_score), # create ranking variable